debsankha/From-Kuramoto-to-Powergrids/untitled.md

 ###ToDo (I list stuff that needs to be done, please do it and then delte the entry in this list):
 - Add nice Kuramoto picture for first slide
-- fill out the mathematical achievemnts on/by Kuramoto model
 - add derivation of swing equation
 - different ideas for "Effect of network topology on power grid dynamics"?
 - Add more research by other people (both in results and open questions)-

 ###Kuramoto history and motivation
-short history: He started it as a toy model (in 1975) "Self-entrainment of a population of coupled non-linear oscillators" and because multiplicative coupling is more complicated to deal with than sine coupling.
+short history: He started it as a toy model (in 1975) and because multiplicative coupling is more complicated to deal with than sine coupling.
 It turned out to be a good description for many real world synchronization processes (neuroscience, chemical oscillators, and many more with modified Kuramoto models) http://i.ytimg.com/vi/lac4TxWyBOg/hqdefault.jpg

-###Mathematical achievements on Kuramoto system
+###Mathematical achievments on Kuramoto system
-- Kuramoto(1975):  Scaling of order parameter with K, formula for $K_c$
-- Kuramoto & NishiKawa: Finite N fluctuations O(N^-1/2)
-- Mirollo & Strogatz: Continuous model, continuity equation
-- Mirollo & Strogatz: Linear stability of solutions.
-- Wiley, Strogatz & Givran: Basin volume
 (emphasize that most results are obtained for all-to-all coupling instead of complex networks)

 ###Power grid models